 Your Opinion About Challenges and Solutions for Sustainable Pest Management

-A consortium of fourteen international and interdisciplinary researchers lead by Niklas Möhring (CEBC-CNRS, France) and Robert Finger (ETH Zurich, Switzerland) is aiming to identify key challenges and solutions for sustainable pest management in the heterogeneous global agriculture.
+A consortium of 14 international and interdisciplinary researchers lead by Niklas Möhring (CEBC-CNRS, France) and Robert Finger (ETH Zurich, Switzerland) is aiming to identify key challenges and solutions for sustainable pest management in the heterogeneous global agriculture.
 We would be very grateful if you would answer the survey.

 Biocontrol Training and Financial Support